 - Your claim is not against your friend personally.
-In most cases it will be paid out of their home owner insurance.
-They do not have to pay anything out of pocket because of your claim.
+In most cases, it will get paid out of their homeowner insurance.
+They won’t have to pay anything out of pocket because of your claim.

 You still have a right to a complete recovery.
 Under the law, the homeowner is responsible for keeping the premises safe for their contractors or hired workers.
 They should have their dogs crated or otherwise controlled while you work.
 You still have a valid dog bite claim, and you may have a worker’s comp claim as well.
 This can make it even easier to get the recovery you need.

-You don’t need to pay anything out of pocket.
-We believe in putting victims first, and making it as easy as possible for you to get professional legal help.
-That’s why we offer a very simple pay policy:
+You don’t need to pay anything out of pocket for a dog bite lawyer in Athens.
+We believe in putting victims first and making it as easy as possible for you to get professional legal help.
+That’s why we offer a straightforward pay policy: